 Quite literally, stand in your closet with your Pinterest board open and see if your current wardrobe is a reflection of it.

-Don’t be discouraged if it doesn’t that’s generally the takeaway.
+Don’t be discouraged if it doesn’t.
+That’s generally the takeaway.

 Follow our tips on how to organize your closet in 60 minutes.

-For me, my signature pieces ended up being dark skinny jeans, an animal print flat or bag, a crisp button-down, white tee shirt, a tan boot, and better jewelry and for work, sleek dresses and neutral to me pumps.
+For me, my signature pieces ended up being dark skinny jeans, an animal print flat or bag, a crisp button-down, white tee shirts, a tan boot, and better jewelry and, for work, sleek dresses and neutral-to-me pumps.

-A simple tip to follow when building your wardrobe is to only buy something you can wear three different ways.
+A simple tip to follow when building your wardrobe is only to buy something you can wear three different ways.

 The pieces that meet this criterion are what should be your core wardrobe pieces.
 These will help define your personal style and make it easier to get dressed.

-As you move through this process you’ll start to feel more confident in your choices.
-It’s important to trust your instincts.
+As you move through discovering your style, you’ll start to feel more confident in your choices.
+It’s essential to trust your instincts.

 The process of building a wardrobe takes time.
 Try not to feel overwhelmed by everything you might need.
-Write a list of what you could use to pull some outfits together, and only purchase from that list.
+Write a list of what you could use to pull some outfits together and only purchase from that list.